 "Why, how you are able to come out of hiding and get your present position," I say.

 "Oh, that," she says.
-"Well, actually that is not so hard to tell.
-You see, as it turns out, Kallyr Starbrow herself makes use of our organisation now and then, working through my cousin Lucilla, and she is most put out to learn from her, when Lucilla can get an audience, what Argrath Maniskisson does and how he refuses Lucilla's plea for the lives of her relatives.
-So Kallyr has an announcement of a reprieve for me sent all over Sartar, and Old Herb, who runs most of everything illegal in Boldhome and makes sure that no one who cannot be absolutely trusted gets near me, he passes this on.
-I am still uncertain if it will be safe to come out of hiding, but Kallyr also puts out a call for associates of mine, and so, who walks into my hideout one day but Hilda?
-She tells me that the reprieve is on the up-and-up, and so out I come, and not a moment too soon, for my resources in hand are really getting quite low."
+"Well, that is not so hard to tell.
+You see, Kallyr Starbrow herself is making use of our organisation now and then, working through my cousin Lucilla, and she is most put out to learn, when Lucilla can get an audience with her, how Argrath Maniskisson is refusing Lucilla's plea for the lives of her relatives.
+So Kallyr has an announcement of a reprieve for me sent all over Sartar, and this is passed on to me by Old Herb, who carries much weight in certain parts of Boldhome and is making sure that no one who cannot be absolutely trusted gets near me.
+I am still unsure if it will be safe to come out, but Kallyr is also putting out a call for previous associates of mine, and so, who is walking into my hideout one day but Hilda?
+She tells me the reprieve is on the up-and-up, and so out I come, and not a moment too soon, for my resources in hand are really getting quite low."

 "And do you know what this blessed woman is doing?"
 Griselda says, turning to me with a great big grin on her face.
 "Why, all that time she is carrying around my Pavis stash, for before I go on the Cradle I send word to her, to tell her where it is hidden."

-"I do use some, for necessary expenses," Hilda points out.
+"I have to use some, for necessary expenses," Hilda points out.

-"But you preserve most of it," says Griselda in a very approving manner.
-"So there I am, with a fair bit of dough in hand again, so I can doll myself up and look good when I go to see Kallyr, for she wishes to interview me.
+"But you are preserving most of it," says Griselda in a very approving manner.
+"So there I am, with a fair bit of dough again, so I can doll myself up and look good when I go to see Kallyr, who is wishing to interview me.
 She offers me this position, as recompense for the loss of my parents and my brother Ferdy, if I will promise to use my contacts to gather information that will be of benefit to Sartar, and only collaborate in smuggling activities with the Lunars if I can get useful information.
 And I accept, for I am sick and tired of hiding out, and I feel this is a reasonable settlement of my grievances."

 "But Kallyr is dead now, and Argrath is the Prince," I say.
 "Why does he not throw you out of Alone again?"

 "Oh, I have my uses," Griselda says, tapping her nose.
 "My links with the Trolls and my other contacts can be used for the benefit of Sartar, whoever is the Prince.
-I also help things along by making a sizeable donation to the Boldhome treasury from my own resources, and what the family has hidden away, to be confirmed in my post here.
-And furthermore, I take great care to see that absolutely all the tax revenues that are due to Boldhome get paid."
+And I am helping things along by making a sizeable donation to the Boldhome treasury, to be confirmed in my post here.
+And furthermore, I am taking great care to see that all the tax revenues that are due to Boldhome get paid."
 She nods and smiles.
 "Oh yes, I have my uses, and even Argrath can appreciate that I am more use to him alive than dead."

 Hilda shudders.
 "Do not be speaking of your death," she says.
 "You know how it upsets me, after all that we go through."